NidasioAlberto/robotics-2022-nidasio-pignataro-pertino/src/project_2/README.md

 The nodes are:
 - `custom_velocity_computer.cpp`: Node that computes the robot velocity listening to the 4 wheels velocities (Using the `VelocityComputer.h`);
 - `custom_odometry_computer.cpp`: Node that computes the odometry listening to the robot velocity (Using the `OdometryComputer.h`) and publish the transformation Odom -> BaseFootprint;
-- `tf_tree_computer.cpp`: Node used only when using the odometry provided with the bag files (by default we use the nodes described before which come from the project_1);
+- `tf_tree_computer.cpp`: Node used only when using the odometry provided with the bag files (by default we use the nodes described before which come from the project_1 and not this one);
 - `trajectory_printer.cpp`: Node which creates the service to save the map with the trajectory followed by the robot (from start until the service call) plotted on it.

 ## Folder Structure